KlunnyS/Project-SHIONN/README.md

   mouse_dx, mouse_dy               → Gaussian (mean + log-std)
 ```

-No recurrence.
-No value head yet (no RL at this stage).
-This is the same architecture Stage 2 trains for real — Stage 1's job is only to get demonstration data flowing through it once, end-to-end, to confirm shapes and formats line up.
+No recurrence and no value head are used at this stage.
+The recording, cache, training, checkpoint, and live-inference formats are now validated end to end.

 **Success criteria:** demonstration data is being recorded reliably (validated via the playback function), in the exact factored-action format the model will be trained on.

+**Current status:** achieved for the navigation curriculum.
+The local dataset contains 200 successful demonstrations and 57,492 aligned action rows; targeted recovery data collection remains ongoing.

 ---

-## Stage 2 — Behavior Cloning
+## Stage 2 — Behavior Cloning 🚧

 **Goal:** Learn to imitate human gameplay via supervised learning.

 **Network — identical architecture to Stage 1, now actually trained:**

 ```
-Input: 4 × 128×128 RGB stacked frames
+Input: 4 × 320×180 RGB frames stacked as 12 channels
   ↓
 CNN trunk (shared)
   ↓